spookylukey/django-views-the-right-way/source/index.rst

 Each page is composed of two parts:

-1. The business — the **what and how**: a short, definitive guide to The Right Way.
+First, the business — the **what and how**: a short, definitive guide to The Right Way.
 As a less experienced developer, either in general or in terms of knowledge of Django, this part is all you need.
 Since this guide is not intended to be reference documentation, I'll include various links to the official Django reference docs.

-2. Discussion — the **why**: a longer, in-depth explanation of why everyone else who tells you differently is wrong :-).
+Second, discussion — the **why**: a longer, in-depth explanation of why everyone else who tells you differently is wrong :-).
 It's targeted at slightly more experienced developers, and especially those who are responsible for teaching or making decisions about the patterns used in a code base.
 In each one I'll tackle one or two different aspects of the comparisons between CBVs and FBVs.

 So let's go!